Amazon KDP Select has many benefits, but all at the cost of exclusivity

 I have left a few ebooks in KDP Select for well over a year and a half to see if sales picked up after the first two terms, but they never eventuated.

-So this is why I exit KDP Select after two enrolment terms, and then open publish for three or four months.
-Then, when I re-enrol in KDP Select, I get Amazon’s marketing algorithms working for me again.
+So this is why I exit KDP Select after two enrollment terms, and then open publish for three or four months.
+Then, when I re-enrol in KDP Select, I usually get Amazon’s marketing algorithms working for me again.

 And what happens to my ebook sales during the time I am out of KDP Select?

 Kindle sales continue, but at a much slower rate, and of course, there is no Kindle Unlimited income.
-Sales on other retailers cover this loss however.
-In general terms, my ebook sales income drops by about 50% from what I usually expect from being in KDP Select.
+Sales on other retailers cover this loss to some extent, however.
+In general terms, my Kindle ebook sales income drop by about 40-50% from what I usually expect from being enrolled in KDP Select.

 Over the years now, I have developed a routine of staying in KDP Select for six months, moving out for a while, then moving back in again.
-Each time I re-enrol in KDP Select, my ebook sales again increase dramatically.
+Each time I re-enrol in KDP Select, my Kindle ebook sales again increase dramatically again.
+Plus of course, I return to getting Kindle Unlimited page read income.
 Rinse and repeat.

-But if you are in KDP Select and have been enrolled for a long time, and have seen your ebook sales fall off and never recover, perhaps it’s time to take a break from KDP Select and try again in a few months.
+But if you are in KDP Select and have been enrolled for a long time, and have seen your ebook sales fall off and never recovered, perhaps it’s time to take a break from KDP Select and move to open publishing for a while and then try KDP Select again in a few months.